juanbrujo/Talus/README.md

 **That's it!** The script will guide you through the entire setup process with interactive prompts.

+> For more visual App and Libraries installs, try [InstallKit](https://www.installkit.app/).

 ---

 ## ✨ What Talus Sets Up